KrzysztofKapica/DataAnonymizerMongoDB/README.md

 ### Imported image was much bigger than a window of the browser
 This was caused by different dimensions of canvas, a layer where the user is conducting modifications, and dimensions of rendered image in the browser.
-To fix this I had to get 'clientWidth', and 'clientHeight' properties from DOM (Document Object Model).
+To fix this I had to get 'clientWidth', and 'clientHeight' properties from DOM (Document Object Model) elements.
 These are width, and height values of the image rendered in the browser:
 ```
 const renderedWidth = image.clientWidth;
 const renderedHeight = image.clientHeight;